Wide frequency-range acceleration using second harmonic RF bucket in fixed field accelerators: Introduction

-Building on this concept, the present work introduces a new approach that realizes a similar dual-bucket operation using the second-harmonic RF buckets, which are inherently available in the accelerator.
-In general, particles are accelerated when the RF frequency satisfies the synchronization condition $\frf=hf_{\textrm{rev}}$, where $h$ is the harmonic number and $f_{\textrm{rev}}$ is the revolution frequency of a particle.
+Building on this concept, the present work introduces a new approach that realizes a similar dual-bucket operation using the second-harmonic rf buckets, which are inherently available in the accelerator.
+In general, particles are accelerated when the rf frequency satisfies the synchronization condition $\frf=hf_{\textrm{rev}}$, where $h$ is the harmonic number and $f_{\textrm{rev}}$ is the revolution frequency of a particle.
 Although these buckets correspond to different synchronous energies, their acceleration ranges can be connected, provided that the final energy of one bucket matches the initial energy of the other bucket.
 Accordingly, the required condition is:

-where $f\subrm{ini}$ and $f\subrm{fin}$ denote the initial and final RF frequencies, respectively.
+where $f\subrm{ini}$ and $f\subrm{fin}$ denote the initial and final rf frequencies, respectively.

-For instance, below the transition energy, the beam is first accelerated by the second harmonic bucket up to its final energy, then recaptured by the fundamental bucket, and accelerated further in the next RF frequency sweep cycle.
-A smoothing region is required at the connection point, where the RF voltage is gradually reduced and then increased, so that the handover between buckets occurs while the beam is effectively coasting, with neither harmonic active.
-As a result, the overall RF sweep range is inherently limited to a factor of two---a favorable outcome in terms of RF system simplification.
+For instance, below the transition energy, the beam is first accelerated by the second harmonic bucket up to its final energy, then recaptured by the fundamental bucket, and accelerated further in the next rf frequency sweep cycle.
+A smoothing region is required at the connection point, where the rf voltage is gradually reduced (adiabatic debunching) and then increased (adiabatic capture), so that the handover between buckets occurs while the beam is effectively coasting, with neither harmonic active.
+As a result, the overall rf sweep range is inherently limited to a factor of two---a favorable outcome in terms of rf system simplification.

 Note that the use of higher harmonics here does not involve waveform shaping via harmonic superposition, as in conventional multi-harmonic rf systems~\cite{BucketShaping,Painting}.
-It also differs from harmonic number jump acceleration~\cite{HNJ}, in which the RF frequency is fixed and the harmonic number seen by the particles changes from turn to turn.
-In contrast, the proposed method employs an RF frequency sweep, with the acceleration proceeding successively through RF buckets of different harmonic numbers.
-Unlike the harmonic ratcheting scheme~\cite{Ratchet}, our approach allows the RF to simultaneously serve as both $h=1$ and $h=2$, enabling two beams at different energies to be accelerated concurrently.
+It also differs from harmonic number jump acceleration~\cite{HNJ}, in which the rf frequency is fixed and the harmonic number seen by the particles changes from turn to turn.
+In contrast, the proposed method employs an rf frequency sweep, with the acceleration proceeding successively through rf buckets of different harmonic numbers.
+While the present approach is conceptually related to the harmonic ratcheting scheme~\cite{Ratchet}, it differs in that the same rf pattern can simultaneously serve as both $h=1$ and $h=2$, enabling two beams at different energies to be accelerated concurrently.